Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Results

 We next test whether HO predictions help fine-grained value detection by constraining the value space.
 Table~\ref{tab:summary_ho_values_hard_gating} summarizes the best test Macro-$F_1$ with \emph{hard} HO$\rightarrow$values gates across all HO categories (details in Section~S4).
 Overall, hard HO gating via a binary mask is not a “free win.”
 Even the best gated configurations remain modest and do not consistently outperform tuned \emph{Direct} baselines (Section~S7).

 Under the \emph{Growth} gate, the best test Macro-$F_1$ for \emph{Growth} values is about $0.271$; under \emph{Self-Protection} it is about $0.306$.
 Section~S7 compares the best HO-gated systems against tuned \emph{Direct} baselines within each HO slice using paired bootstrap tests.
 The pattern is consistent: hard HO gating does not yield reliable improvements and is sometimes significantly worse, consistent with recall suppression when parent categories are missed.
+This brittleness is not tied to a single threshold choice: Table~\ref{tab:summary_ho_values_hard_gating} already reports the best-performing gated configurations over a range of gate thresholds (from 0.10 to 0.50), yet even these threshold-selected variants do not produce consistent downstream gains.
 In a sentence-level setting—where signals are short, implicit, and often multi-valued—this loss is hard to recover.

 In short, HO structure is informative, but \emph{forcing} predictions to respect the hierarchy via a binary mask is often too rigid for noisy sentence-level supervision.